vedph/cadmus_doc/plugins/backend.md

 These pluggable components are bound to the API layer at design time, rather than later at runtime.
 You can build the API for your own components by either cloning the Cadmus API repository and modifying it, or creating a new ASP.NET web app from scratch and importing the required libraries.
 In both cases, you end up with an API which must serve a predefined set of plugged components.

-### Adding New Models
+### New Models

-Adding a new set of models, i.e. parts and/or fragments, implies creating 3 new projects (with these suggested naming conventions), typically all in the same solution, to be distributed as NuGet packages:
+Adding a new set of models, i.e. parts and/or fragments, implies creating a new solution, by convention usually having a name starting with `Cadmus` (e.g. `CadmusItinera` for the *Itinera* project).
+The solution should include 3 new projects (with the following suggested naming conventions), to be distributed as NuGet packages:

 1. `Cadmus.<NAME>.Parts`: class library with the model classes representing your parts and fragments.
 This is usually no more than a set of POCO classes with no logic, except for data pins generation where applicable.